 You can use fresh or frozen chopped spinach.
 I chose to go with frozen to minimize the bulk that comes with fresh spinach leaves.
 If you do use frozen, make sure to squeeze out any excess water in a colander so the dip isn’t watered down.
 You can sub Asiago cheese for mozzarella if you want.
 I’ve also seen recipes that use feta cheese instead of mozzarella so pick your favorites.

-There’s a little bit of dicing needed for the artichoke hearts, onion and garlic, but that’s about it.
+There’s a little bit of dicing needed for the artichoke hearts, onion, and garlic, but that’s about it.
 The last thing you’ll need your knife for is cubing the cream cheese and then it’s onto the mixing.
 Mix everything in a large bowl.
 Everything!
 Take everything and just mix, mix, mix!
 This is about as easy as it gets for instructions for a recipe.
 Just make sure you mix well so everyone gets a fair share of the full flavor.

 If the dip is too thick for your liking, add some warm milk or heavy cream in small increments and stir until it’s the way you like it.

-And that’s all there is to it!

-Slice up your baguettes, prep your appetizer platter and you’re ready to serve!Print
+And that’s all there is to it.
+Dish out the chips, slice up your baguettes, prep your appetizer platter and you’re ready to serve.
+Enjoy!